sol-prog/gcc-chrome-os-binary/README.md

 git clone https://github.com/sol-prog/gcc-chrome-os-binary.git

+I highly recommend that you read my article, you can skip the actual GCC build part.

 In order to install this binary extract gcc-7.2.0.tar.bz2 and copy the extracted folder (gcc-7.2) in your /usr/local folder.

 Using the new compilers (gcc-7.2, g++-7.2 and gfortran-7.2) require that you modify your path, paste the next line in a shell tab: